Lyam0udi/la-grandiose/README.md

 	Titles in the entire web pages.

 Sending Mails option via Inscription page and contact section.
 Fixe bug blog carousel, (it dosent maintain local storage theme)
+Reminder : I'll succeed no matter what.
+The Key is daily actions, consistency, and discipline.